 - WARNING: The heat sink may be hot to touch for some time after the system has been powered off.
 Allow the heat sink to cool before removing it. - 1.
 Follow the safety guidelines listed in the Safety instructions. - 2.
 Follow the procedure listed in the Before working inside your system. - 3.
 Remove the air shroud. - 4.
-Remove the heat sink. - CAUTION: You may find the CMOS battery loss or CMOS checksum error displayed during the first instance of powering on the system after the processor or system board replacement which is expected.
+Remove the processor heat sink module. - CAUTION: You may find the CMOS battery loss or CMOS checksum error displayed during the first instance of powering on the system after the processor or system board replacement which is expected.
 To fix this, simply go to setup option to configure the system settings.

 - 1. Place the heat sink with the processor side facing up. - 2.
-Using the thumb finger lift up the Thermal Interface Material (TIM) break lever to release the processor package from the TIM and carrier. - NOTE: Ensure to hold the carrier to the heat sink as the TIM break is rotated. - 3.
-Push the retaining clips on the processor bracket to unlock the bracket from the heat sink.
+Using your thumb, lift the thermal interface material (TIM) break lever to release the processor from the TIM and retaining clip. - 3.
+Holding the processor by the edges, lift the processor away from the retaining clip.